SCLOUD-PTE-LTD/docs/public-cloud/database/udb-mysql.md

 ### Memory
 The memory size of the cloud database.
 Users can choose based on their hardware requirements for the cloud database.
 ### Hard disk
-The size of the hard disk of the ApsaraDB for the ECB.
+The size of the hard disk of the cloud database for the ECB.
 Users can choose based on their hardware requirements for the cloud database.
 ### Payment method
 Payment methods are divided into three methods: annual, monthly, and on-demand, and the payment methods are prepaid, that is, the corresponding service cycle is paid in advance.
 For detailed billing instructions, please refer to the "Purchase and Billing" document.